Third-order affine-invariant (systems of) PDEs in two independent variables as vanishing of the Fubini-Pick invariant: Abstract

 \section{Abstract}

-If one imposes that a $3\Rd$ order PDE $\E:=\{F(x,y,u,u_x,\dots,u_{xyy},u_{yyy})=0\}$ in two independent variables $x,y$ and one unknown function $u$ be invariant with respect to the group of affine transformation $\Aff(3)$ of $\R^3=\{(x,y,u)\}$, then it turns out that there is (up to a nowhere zero factor) only one choice of $F$.
-In this paper we study more in depth the geometry behind the occurrence of such a PDE: after proving the relationship of $F$ with the Fubini--Pick invariant, we derive $\E$ by using a general method introduced in \cite{alekseevsky2020general}, which sheds light on some of its geometrical properties.
+In this paper we study $3\Rd$ order (system of) PDEs in two independent variables $x,y$ and one unknown function $u$ that are invariant with respect to the group of affine transformation $\Aff(3)$ of $\R^3=\{(x,y,u)\}$.
+After proving their relationship with the Fubini--Pick invariant, we derive the aforementioned PDEs by using a general method introduced in \cite{alekseevsky2020general}, which sheds light on some of their geometrical properties.

 \textbf{Keywords:} Lie symmetries of PDEs; G-invariant PDEs; Jet Spaces; Fubini-Pick invariant